TommasoTarchi/Foundations_of_HPC-FinalProject/exercise1/README.md

 It is a very simple file that can be used to compile both the serial and the parallel versions of GOL, in a target directory whose path can be passed as a variable called `$data_folder`, which is actually renamed `$target_path` inside the file.
 The source codes will be looked for in the `src/` folder.

-The file contains four rules:
+The file contains five rules:
 - `serial_gol`, to compile `serial_gol.c`:

     ````